Suggestions for Completing a Protest to the Board of Review

 Ground 6, Reference: Iowa Code Section Sec 71.20(4)

 • Select 'Yes' for to request an oral hearing - An oral hearing is not required and a protest receives the same consideration with or without a hearing.
 If requested, the Assessor's office will schedule the hearing and send the protester a notice of the time and place 2 days prior to the hearing.
 Protesters may not select a specific date but may list the dates they are unable to attend.
-Hearings only last 15 minutes and the board normally meets only in the morning.
+The board normally meets only in the morning.

 • The protest form must be signed & dated by the taxpayer or their agent.